techstay/test/README.md

 # test

-This is just a fucking test repo, I will do anything to it.
+This is just a fucking test repo, I can do anything to it.